zarify/microbit/Haunted House/readme.md

 - A standard Microbit for the LED and LDRs (I'm using a [Kitronik edge connector breakout board](https://www.kitronik.co.uk/5601b-edge-connector-breakout-board-for-bbc-microbit-pre-built.html) but anything will do there)
 The two boards communicate via the Microbit's radio module for state syncing.

-I wrote two basic classes to handle a 'window' in my house.
-In the servo board, this window class handles what the 'up' and 'down' angles are for each servo, since cheap servos have a bit of variation in them, their current state, and their position in the queue for raising and lowering.

-In the LED/LDR board the window class handles the LED state, which is controlled via a transistor, and contains helper functions for toggling state, determining whether a light beam has hit the enemy and so on.
+The LED/LDR board handles the LED state, which is controlled via a transistor, and contains helper functions for toggling state, determining whether a light beam has hit the enemy and so on.
+The servo board handles basic servo movement as well as keeping track of a queue for when to raise and lower enemies.

-I have tried to keep both bits of code as tight as possible timing-wise to help keep things in sync and not block radio calls, but have included small event loop pauses for battery efficiency purposes.
+I have tried to keep both bits of code as tight as possible timing-wise to help keep things in sync and not block radio calls, but have included small event loop pauses for battery efficiency purposes and also to help cope with events repeating too quickly for physical objects to keep up with.

 ## Design
 The physical parts of the house were cut out of 3mm MDF on the school's laser cutter.
 My workflow for this is